Overview

 The Real Cost Of Buying Dogecoin

-The cheapest DOGE buy is not always the screen with the lowest fee label.
+The cheapest DOGE purchase is not always the one with the lowest fee label on screen.
 The real cost is the final DOGE amount you receive, plus the cost and delay of moving it afterward.

 A card buy can look simple but cost more because the fee and spread are built into the quote.
 A bank-funded trade can be cheaper, but the DOGE may not be withdrawable until the deposit clears.
 A wallet on-ramp can send DOGE directly to your wallet, but the provider quote may be worse than an exchange trade.